Alex's Top 15 Films of 2011

 15. Melancholia

 This was the only title for which I had much real debate (the other 14 were sure bets).
-But I thought, aesthetically, I saw nothing else like Melancholia in 2011.
-It was such a haunting and beautiful film.
-If you're into film as art, then this is probably a movie for you.
-But as elegant as it was, it was also quite dire.
-While I don't need happy endings in movies, the slightest glimmer of hope is welcomed every now and then - that just wasn't the case here.
-If you haven't seen this movie yet, I put it on here because I think it will be so unlike anything else that will be on this list; but I also don't think you'll "like" watching it very much.
-If there was ever an apt title for a movie, this is it.
+But aesthetically, I saw nothing else like Melancholia in 2011.
+It was haunting and beautiful — film as pure art.
+But it was also deeply, unrelentingly bleak.
+While I don’t need happy endings, the absence of even a glimmer of hope here makes it a tough sit.
+Still, I included it because it’s so unlike anything else on this list.
+You might not “like” watching it, but you won’t forget it.

 14. Win Win